Global outage event

 The output displays the following information:

-- Hot threads.
+- Hot threads

-- Thread pool statistics for each node in the domain.
+- Thread pool statistics for each node in the domain

-- Information about the nodes in the domain sorted by their CPU usage.
+- Information about the nodes in the domain sorted by their CPU usage

-- Health status and information about the health of the OpenSearch Service domain.
+- Health status and information about the health of the OpenSearch Service domain

 Use the nodes hot threads API

-If there are constant CPU spikes in your OpenSearch Service cluster, then use the nodes hot threads API.
-For more information, see Nodes hot threads API on the Elastic website.
+If there are constant CPU spikes in your OpenSearch Service cluster, then run the following command to view information for all nodes in the cluster:

 Example output:

-GET _nodes/hot_threads 100.0% (131ms out of 500ms) cpu usage by thread 'opensearch[xxx][search][T#62]' 10/10 snapshots sharing following 10 elements sun.misc.Unsafe.park(Native Method) java.util.concurrent.locks.LockSupport.park(LockSupport.java:175) java.util.concurrent.LinkedTransferQueue.awaitMatch(LinkedTransferQueue.java:737) java.util.concurrent.LinkedTransferQueue.xfer(LinkedTransferQueue.java:647) java.util.concurrent.LinkedTransferQueue.take(LinkedTransferQueue.java:1269) org.opensearch.common.util.concurrent.SizeBlockingQueue.take(SizeBlockingQueue.java:162) java.util.concurrent.ThreadPoolExecutor.getTask(ThreadPoolExecutor.java:1067) java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1127) java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:617) java.lang.Thread.run(Thread.java:745)
+GET _nodes/hot_threads 100.0% (131ms out of 500ms) cpu usage by thread 'opensearch[abc][search][T#62]' 10/10 snapshots sharing following 10 elements sun.misc.Unsafe.park(Native Method) java.util.concurrent.locks.LockSupport.park(LockSupport.java:175) java.util.concurrent.LinkedTransferQueue.awaitMatch(LinkedTransferQueue.java:737) java.util.concurrent.LinkedTransferQueue.xfer(LinkedTransferQueue.java:647) java.util.concurrent.LinkedTransferQueue.take(LinkedTransferQueue.java:1269) org.opensearch.common.util.concurrent.SizeBlockingQueue.take(SizeBlockingQueue.java:162) java.util.concurrent.ThreadPoolExecutor.getTask(ThreadPoolExecutor.java:1067) java.util.concurrent.ThreadPoolExecutor.runWorker(ThreadPoolExecutor.java:1127) java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:617) java.lang.Thread.run(Thread.java:745)

 GET _cat/nodes?v&s=cpu:desc

-GET _nodes/<node-name>/hot_threads
+GET _nodes/node_id/hot_threads

 Example output:

-<percentage> of cpu usage by thread 'opensearch[<nodeName>][<thread-name>]'
+percentage of cpu usage by thread 'opensearch[nodeName][thread-name]'

 Check the write operation or bulk API thread pool